Tell Me Everything (TV series): Potential legacy

+Second series

+It was reported in December 2022 that filming on a second series would begin in April 2023, although in March 2023 this was said to have been delayed until June.

+Crews were spotted in Hertfordshire filming the second series in August 2023.

+On 27 September 2023, a second series was officially confirmed, for a 2024 release and broadcast on ITV2 and ITVX.
+It was reported that the series will feature a near-complete cast refresh – with the addition of cast members Nethra Tilakumara as Naisha, George Hawkins as Dylan, Sophie Ablett as Ella and Daisy Jacob as Bex, Levi Mattey as Josh, Ammar Duffus as Luke, and Dylan Brady as Tommy – as Eden H Davies' character of Jonny "move[s] to a new town as he continues his journey of recovery".
+O'Sullivan returns as a writer for the second series.

 Broadcast and distribution

 Tell Me Everything was made available in the UK on ITVX at midnight on 8 December 2022.
-The show was commissioned for ITV2, but was made available prior to linear broadcast on ITVX as part of ITV's new policy to launch most new content on-demand first, with shows' linear broadcast within "six to nine months" of ITVX availability; no ITV2 broadcast date has yet been confirmed.
+The show was commissioned for ITV2, but was made available prior to linear broadcast on ITVX as part of ITV's new policy to launch most new content on-demand first, with shows' linear broadcast within "six to nine months" of ITVX availability; the series launched on ITV2 on 6 June 2023, following episodes of Love Island.

 It was first available internationally, launching on ZDF's on-demand platform, which is available in Germany, Austria and Switzerland, on 18 November 2022, with a linear broadcast of all six episodes back-to-back on the German channel ZDFneo that night.
 It launched in New Zealand on TVNZ+ on 9 December 2022, and aired weekly in Ireland from 19 December 2022 on Virgin Media More, but was not simultaneously or subsequently made available on the channel's related streaming/on-demand service.
 It premiered in Spain on HBO Max on 9 February 2023, under the title Confía en mí.